DosMike/SM-MetaChatProcessor/README.md

 I want to emphasise here that I am only implementing API compatibility, not feature pairity!
 In addition you can switch the transport method from using SayText2 packets to TextMsg packets (system/plugin messages).
 Simple Chat-Processor also had the quirk that the Post call was only called if the message was changed.
 I have an optional fix for that in place, that you can enable in the config as well.
 The compatibility options for `Custom-ChatColors` and `HexTags` will try to read the clients chat colors back into MCP for other plugins to access.
+In case you still encounter weird issues with external plugins that reliably format chat messages manually or through a compatibility layer, you can turn on the `External Formatting` option and check if things improve.

 By Default MCP will also perform input sanitation that brings chat messages back in-line with vanilla behaviour.
 Native colors are not actually allowed by games by default, neither are empty messages.
 The `Trim All Whitespaces` option will catch unicode spaces as well, to properly block messages without content.